pulukuriBhavya/EPAI_Session4/README.md

 - test_qualean_functions_avaiable to check if the class has implemented all the functions
 - test_class_repr to check for objects returing from repr functions
+- test_class_str to check for string returing from str functions
+- test_add_equals_multiply check for equality between a number added 100 times and multiplied 100 times
 - test_fourspace and test_function_name_had_cap_letter to check for indentation and function name having capital letter.